DirkToewe/DelTri4S/README.md

 The Node objects returned by `addNode` are used to reference nodes in further operations like adding segments or triangles.
 The Node object contains the x and y coordinate but the `equals` and `hashCode` method use object identity to compare objects.
-The Node objects themselve do however not contain any reference to mesh and do not prevent the mesh object from being garbage collected.
+The Node objects themselves do however not contain any reference to their mesh and do not prevent the mesh object from being garbage collected.

 The `toHTML` methods returns an HTML document string containing an interactive visualization.
 ```scala